World War III: Soviet radar malfunction: 26 September 1983

-Able Archer escalations: 2–11 November 1983
+Able Archer 83 escalations: 2–11 November 1983

 During Able Archer 83, a ten-day NATO exercise simulating a period of conflict escalation that culminated in a DEFCON 1 nuclear strike, some members of the Soviet Politburo and armed forces treated the events as a ruse of war concealing a genuine first strike.
 In response, the military prepared for a coordinated counter-attack by readying nuclear forces and placing air units stationed in the Warsaw Pact states of East Germany and Poland under high alert.
 However, the state of Soviet preparation for retaliation ceased upon completion of the Able Archer exercises.

 Norwegian rocket incident: 25 January 1995

-The Norwegian rocket incident was the first World War III close call to occur outside the Cold War.
+The Norwegian rocket incident was the first World War III close call to occur after the Cold War had ended.
 This incident occurred when Russia's Olenegorsk early warning station accidentally mistook the radar signature from a Black Brant XII research rocket (being jointly launched by Norwegian and US scientists from Andøya Rocket Range), as appearing to be the radar signature of the launch of a Trident SLBM missile.
 In response, Russian President Boris Yeltsin was summoned and the Cheget nuclear briefcase was activated for the first and only time.
 However, the high command was soon able to determine that the rocket was not entering Russian airspace, and promptly aborted plans for combat readiness and retaliation.
 It was retrospectively determined that, while the rocket scientists had informed thirty states including Russia about the test launch, the information had not reached Russian radar technicians.